Jzukas125/Obsidian-Notes/CyberSecruity/Security+/CompTIA Security+ Get Certified Get Ahead SY0-701 Study Guide Notes.md

 Legal hold refers to a legal obligation to maintain different types of data as evidence.
 Electronic discovery, or eDiscovery, is the identification and collection of electronically stored information.
 A legal hold requires an organization to protect existing data as evidence.

+Investigators provide a report on their findings.
+They typically include tactics, techniques, and procedures used by attackers and recommendations based on the results

+Security goverance is the set of responibilities and processes established by an organization's top-level management to direct, evaluate, and control the organization's security efforts.